Frequently Asked Questions

 What is Dry Aging?

 After slaughter, carcasses are split down the spinal column, washed down, tagged with all necessary information needed for 100% traceability, and then put into the cooler to dry-age.
-Beef is typically dry-aged for 6 to 14 days after slaughter (4 to 7 days for pork, lamb, and goat).
+Beef is typically dry-aged for 6 to 14 days after slaughter (1 to 4 days for pork, lamb, and goat).
 Dry-aging is an important factor in getting the best quality of meat.
 During this process, enzymes in the meat change the muscle fibers, which makes the meat more tender, increases quality of taste and adds to the meat’s juiciness.
-Most beat bought in the U.S is not aged at all, or sometimes wet-aged for a short time.
+Most meat bought in the U.S is not aged at all, or sometimes wet-aged for a short time.
 Wet-aging means that the primal cuts (chuck, rib, loin, or round) are wrapped in plastic and stored at cold, above-freezing temperatures.
 Here at This Old Farm, all of our beef, pork and lamb are hung in our coolers at 34 to 40 degrees for optimal results.
 After dry-aging, meat is cut and packaged to order.

 What Is “Grain-Finished Beef”?